LEDIG STILLING VED SIMULA

 About the Position

 To understand the functioning of complex systems such as the brain or human metabolome, there is an emerging need to jointly analyze heterogeneous data sets from multiple sources, and capture the underlying patterns.
 Such multi-modal data sets have the potential to provide a deeper insight into the system of interest when analyzed together.
 Some of these data sets are static while some are time-evolving.
-We focus on developing multi-modal data mining methods to jointly analyze data from multiple sources and capture interpretable patterns with the ultimate goal of improving our understanding of complex systems.
+We focus on developing data mining methods to jointly analyze data from multiple sources and capture interpretable patterns with the ultimate goal of improving our understanding of complex systems.
 The topic of the PhD research will lie at the intersection of temporal data mining, matrix/tensor factorizations, graph mining and temporal link prediction.
 The position requires both methodological developments (model formulation, algorithmic advances) and the use of developed methods in applications.
-The primary application domain will be the analysis of dynamic metabolomics data jointly with other omics data sets.
+Application areas of interest are metabolomics, social networks analysis, and neuroimaging data analysis.
+(For metabolomics, see the Tracer project.)

 Other required qualifications include